maxiovelar/resos-api/README.md

 ## Project Overview

 This project is built with Node + ExpressJS + TypeScript.
 The data is stored in a MongoDB database.

+## Endpoints

+`/api/restaurants` - Returns the entire list of restaurants.

+`/api/restaurants/search?text=` - Returns a list of restaurants matching your query.

 ### Scalability